-The following is a Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations of Minsud Resources Corp. (the "Company" or "Minsud") to enable a reader to assess the financial condition and results of operations of the Company for the year ended December 31, 2014.
+The following is a Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations of Minsud Resources Corp. (the "Company" or "Minsud") to enable a reader to assess the financial condition and results of operations of the Company for the three month period ended March 31, 2015.

-This MD&A has been prepared as at April 28, 2015 unless otherwise indicated.
+This MD&A has been prepared as at May 29, 2015 unless otherwise indicated.

-This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2014 (the "Financial Statements"), including the related note disclosure.
+This MD&A should be read in conjunction with the Company's Unaudited Condensed Interim Consolidated Financial Statements for the three month period ended March 31, 2015 (the "Financial Statements"), including the related note disclosure.
 The Financial Statements are presented on a consolidated basis and include the accounts of the Company, its wholly-owned subsidiary Minsud Argentina Inc. ("MAI"), and MAI's subsidiary Minera Sud Argentina S.A. ("MSA"), an Argentinean company in which MAI has a 98.89% ownership interest.
 The Financial Statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All dollar figures included therein and in the following MD&A are expressed in Canadian dollars unless otherwise indicated.

 The Company's head office and principal business address is 340 Richmond Street West, Toronto, Ontario M5V 1X2.
 The Company is a reporting issuer in the provinces of British Columbia, Alberta and Ontario and trades its common shares on the TSX Venture Exchange (the "Exchange"), under the symbol MSR.
-Additional information relevant to the Company's activities, including press releases, can be found on SEDAR at www.sedar.com or www.minsud.com.
+Additional information relevant to the Company's activities, including press releases, can be found on SEDAR at www.minsud.com.